Jigsaw-Code/outline-apps/src/electron/README.md

 Unlike the Android and Apple clients, the Windows and Linux clients use the Electron framework, rather than Cordova.

+You will need [Docker](https://www.docker.com/) installed to build the Electron clients.

 To build the Electron clients, run (it will also package an installer executable into `build/dist`):

 ```sh